 - Disappointing Dolby Atmos

-The worry with any TV as focused on super-slim design as the LG G1 OLED is that it won’t have enough space to hold a decent speaker system in its casing.
+The worry with any TV as focused on super-slim design as the LG G1 Gallery OLED TV is that it won’t have enough space to hold a decent speaker system in its casing.
 You won’t have such a problem with the LG G1 OLED – provided you stick with the set’s AI Sound Pro mode, that is.

 The AI Sound Pro processing pushes the LG G1 OLED’s speakers to the edge of their capabilities, even upscaling (thanks to the new Alpha 9 Gen 4 processor) limited-channel sources to a 5.1.2 arrangement, complete with virtual height channels.
 This approach works pretty well, producing more raw volume, more detail, and a much larger soundstage than you’d imagine possible from looking at the TV’s narrow form.